thomasgraham18/banada-bot/README.md

-# 👋 WMAD Helper
+# 🍁 Banada Bot

 Built by:

 -   [Thomas]
 -   [Jacques]

-WMADHelper is a feature rich DiscordJS v14 implementation that is:
+Banada Bot is a feature rich DiscordJS v14 implementation that is:

 -   👟Fast👟
 -   ⚡Efficient⚡